yuanjie8629/LibrarySystem/README.md

 Import the files into the project.<br>
 Run the project with Python compiler.

-Enter the system using username and password below:
+Enter the system using username and password below:<br>
-username: system
+username: system<br>
 password: root

 ## Test